Let's bust some breastfeeding myths!

 If your baby seems to have potential food allergies, you can take small steps to manage your diet and still breastfeed.
 A supportive pediatrician or a knowledgeable lactation consultant can help you learn what might be going on and form a plan.

-If your baby always seems to be hungry and is eating around the clock, you're not producing enough.
+If your baby seems to always be hungry and is eating around the clock, you're not producing enough.

 "Cluster feeding" is when a baby suddenly seems to always be hungry and constantly wants to nurse.
 It's a very real and totally overwhelming thing.
 When these cluster feeding attacks happen, it feels like you aren’t producing enough.
 I act remember being exhausted, frustrated and so worried.